 Over time, we have found the differences between our group and other area rescue groups have led toward a broader spectrum of assistance to needy Goldens in North Texas.
 Additionally, we have built a warm and reciprocal working relationship with other rescue groups, including Golden rescue organizations.
 GRRNT often collaborates with various rescue groups in the area to reach a greater number of dogs than we could as a single organization.

-The numbers of dogs we assist increased almost each and every year with over 3,000 Goldens adopted to date.
+The number of dogs we assist increased almost each and every year with over 3,000 Goldens adopted to date.

 GRRNT is an all-volunteer organization, with NO paid employees.
 Most necessary operational expenses, such as printing promotional materials, have been donated thanks to the tireless effort of our committed volunteers and sponsors.
 While in foster care, foster families generally donate food for the dogs so the organization does not incur this expense.
 The organization does, however, pay for medical expenses the dogs incur while in foster care.
 Therefore, more than 90% of our total expense goes directly to the dogs for veterinary expenses.
 The hard work and countless hours of our volunteers enable the growing success GRRNT has experienced since 1997.